Communist symbolism

 Communist symbolism represents a variety of themes, including revolution, the proletariat, the peasantry, agriculture, or international solidarity.
+The red flag, the hammer and sickle, and the red star – or variations thereof – are some of the symbols adopted by communist movements, governments, and parties worldwide.

-Communist states, parties, and movements use these symbols to advance and create solidarity within their cause.
-These symbols often appear in yellow on a red background.
-The flag of the Soviet Union incorporated a yellow-outlined red star and a yellow hammer and sickle on red.
-The flags of Transnistria, Vietnam, China, North Korea, Angola, and Mozambique would all incorporate similar symbolism under communist rule.
+A tradition of including communist symbolism in socialist-style emblems and flags began with the flag of the Soviet Union and has since been taken up by a long line of socialist states.

-In Latvia, Indonesia, Ukraine and Lithuania, communist symbols are banned and displays in public for non-educational use are considered a criminal offense.
+In Indonesia, Latvia, Lithuania, and Ukraine, communist symbols are banned and displays in public for non-educational use are considered a criminal offense.

 Hammer and sickle

-The hammer and sickle appears on the flags and of most communist parties around the world.
+The hammer and sickle appears on the flags of most communist parties around the world.
 Some parties have a modified version of the hammer and sickle as their symbol, most notably the Workers' Party of Korea which includes a hammer representing industrial workers, a hoe representing agricultural workers, and a brush (traditional writing-implement) representing the intelligentsia.

 The hammer stands for the industrial working class and the sickle represents the agricultural workers, therefore together they represent the unity of the two groups.

-The hammer and sickle were first used during the 1917 Russian Revolution, but it did not become the official symbol of the Russian Soviet Federative Socialist Republic until 1924.
-Since the Russian Revolution, the hammer and sickle have come to represent various communist parties and communist states.
+The hammer and sickle was first used during the 1917 Russian Revolution; however, it did not appear on the official flag of the Union of Soviet Socialist Republics until 1924.
+Since the Russian Revolution, the hammer and sickle has been used by various communist parties and communist states.